 New York City Police Department Officer Requirements

-How to Become a New York City Police Officer
+How to Become a New York City, New York Police Officer

 New York City Police Officer Job Description

 The mission of the NYPD is to improve the quality of life in New York City.
 NYPD police officers work to maintain order and enforce local laws by preventing and investigating crimes and upholding the legal system.
 As the largest municipal police force in the US, the NYPD houses numerous specialty divisions, including bureaus dedicated to counterterrorism, housing, intelligence, transit and transportation, and detective and patrol services.1 Officers may also specialize in aviation, emergency services, highway patrol, or crime scene investigation.
 With so many departments and chances for specialization, there are always opportunities to pursue career interests and seek promotion within the NYPD.

 New York City Police Officer Training, Prerequisites, and Education Requirements

 To be eligible to sit for the written civil service exam, applicants must be between the ages of 17.5 and 35.
 To be hired as an officer with the NYPD, candidates must be US citizens and at least 21 years of age, hold a high school diploma plus at least 60 college credits with a minimum 2.0 GPA, have a valid New York driver's license, and reside within the five boroughs of New York City or surrounding counties.
 The college experience requirement may be waived with two years of full-time service with the US Armed Forces.